-The Safe Streets Evaluation Program has developed an excel template Evaluation Plan Matrix for all Safe Street projects that serves as the Evaluation Plan deliverable.
-The Plan Matrix includes written documentation of the evaluation goals and objectives, desired metrics and tools, pre- and post-data collection activities, and key findings.
-The Evaluation Plan Matrix is intended to be record of evaluation work for a project through time with the ability to be easily understood by staff or consultants, as many projects take years to complete and often are managed by multiple staff members.
+The Safe Streets Evaluation Handbook includes an excel template Evaluation Plan Matrix for all Safe Street projects; this Matrix serves as the Evaluation Plan deliverable.
+The Evaluation Plan Matrix includes written documentation of the evaluation goals and objectives, desired metrics and tools, pre- and post-data collection activities, and key findings.
+The Matrix is intended to record all evaluation work for staff and/or consultants, as many projects take years to complete and often are managed by multiple staff members.

-A sample Evaluation Plan Matrix is shown below and the excel document template for the matrix is located with the digital version of this Handbook.
+A sample Evaluation Plan Matrix is shown below and the excel document template for the Matrix is in the digital version of this Handbook.